sharkLoc/xtab/README.md

 Commands:
-  addheader  Set new header for CSV file [aliases: ah] dim        Dimensions of CSV file head       Get first N records from CSV file uniq       Unique data without sorting view       Show CSV file content help       Print this message or the help of the given subcommand(s)
+  addheader  Set new header for CSV file [aliases: ah] dim        Dimensions of CSV file drop       Drop or Select CSV fields by columns index freq       freq head       Print first N records from CSV file pretty     Convert CSV to a readable aligned table tail       Print last N records from CSV file uniq       Unique data with keys view       Show CSV file content help       Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help (see more with '--help')